ck37/ck37r/README.md

 #############
 # K-nearest neighbors imputation
+# NOTE: this will  also center and scale the covariates, which you may or may not want.
 result2 = impute_missing_values(PimaIndiansDiabetes2, type = "knn", skip_vars = "diabetes")

 # Confirm we have no missing data.